Ricardo-EE/candidate-coding-test/README.md

 - Clean readable code
 - Security
 - Data Validation
-- PHP Coding Standards, Linting (update README.md on how to run)
+- PHP Coding Standards, Linting (update README.md on how to run and any other code analyse)
-- PHP Strict Types (must use >= PHP 8.0)
+- PHP Strict Types
 - Guard against SQL injection attacks

 **Nice to have**